nhcathcart/chat-server/readme.md

 # Chat Server

 This is a basic chat server and client very loosely based on the IRC protocol.
 I made it to learn about socket programming.
-It registers users with a NICK and USER.
-It supports channels, private messaging, and broadcast.
-In the future I would like to implement some kind of data store, so that NICKs and USERs can persist in between logins.
+It registers users with a NICK(nickname) and a PASS(password).
+Users then can LOGIN to the server using their NICK and PASS in another session.
+It supports channels, private messaging, who is online, get channel members, and broadcast.
+It uses REDIS as a data store to persist nicknames, passwords, and channel subscribers.